functions-lab/functions-lab.github.io/_pages/about.md

     </h5>
     <p>
       <i class="fas fa-envelope"></i> : tingjun.chen [at] duke.edu<br>
-      <i class="fas fa-building"></i> : 411 &amp; 429 Wilkinson<br>
+      <i class="fas fa-building"></i> : Wilkinson 411 &amp; 429<br>
-      <i class="fas fa-phone"></i> : (919) 613-1581
+      <i class="fas fa-phone"></i> : (919) 613-1581<br>
+      <i class="fa-brands fa-github"></i> : <a href="https://github.com/functions-lab">FuNCtions Lab</a>
     </p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 ---

 I am an assistant professor of [Electrical and Computer Engineering](https://ece.duke.edu/) and [Computer Science](https://cs.duke.edu/) (secondary appointment) at Duke University.
 I direct the
 <a href="https://functions-lab.github.io/lab/team"><img src="../assets/img/functionslab_logo_transparent.png" width="90"></a>,
-working with a group of talented students on various topics cutting across the networking, communication, sensing, and energy-efficient computing aspects of wireless, mobile, optical, and quantum networked systems, and our projects span both the theoretical and experimental domains.
-I am also the co-founder and Network Lead of [WiLO Networks Inc.](https://www.wilonetworks.com/), a start-up focusing on low-power sensor hardware and end-to-end systems.
+working with a group of talented students on various [projects](#ongoing-projects) cutting across the networking, communication, sensing, and energy-efficient computing aspects of wireless, mobile, optical, and quantum networked systems.
+We also investigate new features and novel applications that can be enabled by these networks, and our research spans both the theoretical and experimental domains.
+In addition, I am the co-founder and Network Lead of [WiLO Networks Inc.](https://www.wilonetworks.com/), a start-up focusing on low-power sensor hardware and end-to-end systems.

 Before joining Duke in Fall 2021, I was a postdoc in the Department of Electrical Engineering at Yale University in 2020&ndash;2021, working with Prof. [Leandros Tassiulas](https://seas.yale.edu/faculty-research/faculty-directory/leandros-tassiulas) and Prof. [Lin Zhong](https://www.linzhong.org/).
 Before that, I received my Ph.D. degree in Electrical Engineering from Columbia University in 2020 (advisor: Prof. [Gil Zussman](https://wimnet.ee.columbia.edu/people/gil-zussman/)) and my B.Eng. degree in Electronic Engineering from Tsinghua University in 2014 (advisors: Prof. [Zhisheng Niu](https://network.ee.tsinghua.edu.cn/niulab/niu_zhisheng.php) and Prof. [Sheng Zhou](https://network.ee.tsinghua.edu.cn/shengzhou/)).